U.S. Gold (USAU) Common Equity (2016 - 2023)

 - U.S. Gold's Common Equity fell 710.7% to $18.6 million in Q1 2023 from the same period last year, while for Jan 2023 it was $18.6 million, marking a year-over-year decrease of 710.7%.
 This contributed to the annual value of $23.2 million for FY2022, which is 2275.38% down from last year.

-- As of Q1 2023, U.S. Gold's Common Equity stood at $18.6 million, which was down 710.7% from $19.8 million recorded in Q4 2022.
+- Per U.S. Gold's latest filing, its Common Equity stood at $18.6 million for Q1 2023, which was down 710.7% from $19.8 million recorded in Q4 2022.

-- U.S. Gold's Common Equity's 5-year high stood at $30.7 million during Q1 2021, with a 5-year trough of $7.2 million in Q2 2019.
+- Over the past 5 years, U.S. Gold's Common Equity peaked at $30.7 million during Q1 2021, and registered a low of $7.2 million during Q2 2019.

-- Per our database at Business Quant, U.S. Gold's Common Equity tumbled by 4367.98% in 2019 and then surged by 27636.68% in 2021.
+- In the last 5 years, U.S. Gold's Common Equity plummeted by 4367.98% in 2019 and then skyrocketed by 27636.68% in 2021.

-- Over the past 5 years, U.S. Gold's Common Equity (Quarter) stood at $8.6 million in 2019, then soared by 174.47% to $23.7 million in 2020, then decreased by 1.23% to $23.4 million in 2021, then decreased by 15.46% to $19.8 million in 2022, then decreased by 5.97% to $18.6 million in 2023.
+- U.S. Gold's Common Equity (Quarter) stood at $8.6 million in 2019, then surged by 174.47% to $23.7 million in 2020, then dropped by 1.23% to $23.4 million in 2021, then dropped by 15.46% to $19.8 million in 2022, then dropped by 5.97% to $18.6 million in 2023.

-- Its last three reported values are $18.6 million in Q1 2023, $19.8 million for Q4 2022, and $21.5 million during Q3 2022.
+- Its Common Equity stands at $18.6 million for Q1 2023, versus $19.8 million for Q4 2022 and $21.5 million for Q3 2022.